Daere Akobo: Entrepreneurship and business ventures

-Leadership Roles and Policy Engagement
+Leadership roles and policy engagement

 Beyond his entrepreneurial ventures, Akobo has taken on leadership and advisory roles in Nigeria’s energy sector and on international platforms.
 He has served as a member of the board of the Petroleum Technology Association of Nigeria (PETAN) and sits on several advisory boards within the industry.
 The Nigerian Upstream Petroleum Regulatory Commission (NUPRC) appointed PE Energy Ltd to conduct a comprehensive audit of upstream measurement systems.
 He has also been listed as a mediator with the Alternative Dispute Resolution Centre (ADRC) of NUPRC, which provides industry conflict-resolution mechanisms.
 Akobo is a frequent participant in regional and international energy forums.
 He has spoken at the West African International Petroleum Exhibition and Conference (WAIPEC) on unlocking Africa’s oil and gas potential, and at the Nigeria International Energy Summit, where he joined policy discussions on energy transition and industrial growth.
 In 2024, Akobo led a delegation from PANA Holdings to IIT Madras in India for strategic discussions on Africa’s energy future and opportunities for technological collaboration.

-Philanthropy and Social Impact
+Philanthropy and social impact

 Akobo has combined his business career with philanthropy and social investments, particularly in education, youth development, and community welfare.
 Through his companies, Akobo has supported skills development and human-capital programmes, including the training of young Nigerian engineers and technicians at PE Energy Ltd’s Centre of Excellence.
 The facility has hosted capacity-building workshops and graduation programmes aimed at improving local technical expertise and advancing in-country value in the oil and gas sector.
 He is also linked with community projects in Port Harcourt, including contributions to healthcare and religious institutions, as well as support for orphanages and charity drives.
 In 2024, Obafemi Awolowo University conferred on Akobo an honorary doctorate in Business Management, recognising his philanthropic contributions and efforts to expand access to education and training opportunities.
 He is an advocate for youth empowerment.